jeremysj/dortfiles/README.md

 git remote -v
 ```

 Achtung!
-If you make changes and want to update things:
+If you make changes and want to update things.
+I have had to `rm` the existing files e.g. `.tmux*` and do the below.
+Right or wrong?
+Who knows but this is what it took.
 Add the new files with git and push your changes.
 On the system you want to refresh your dortfiles run:
 ```